 Peach season is a treat.
 Nectar peaches are considered mid-season fruits with harvest dates from early to mid-July.
 They are one of the more popular of the white peach varieties, noted for their creamy flesh and delicious juice-on-your-chin flavor.
 Like most stone fruits, Nectar peach care is minimal once established, but young plants need some training and a little TLC to develop correctly.

-This tree originated in Bakersfield, CA by Oliver P Blackburn and was introduced in 1935.
-While full sized trees can get up to 25 feet (7.6 m.), the semi-dwarfs remain just 15 feet (4.5
+This tree originated in Bakersfield, C.A. by Oliver P. Blackburn and was introduced in 1935.
+While full sized trees can get up to 25 feet (8 m.), the semi-dwarfs remain just 15 feet (4.5 m.) in height.
+The peach ‘Nectar’ variety is reliably hardy to USDA zones 6 to 9.
+In colder regions, the semi-dwarfs can be grown in containers in a greenhouse.

 The fruits are large and have that peach perfect blush on the fuzzy skin.
 The pure white flesh is tinged pink where the easy to remove stone rested.
 This is a good peach for fresh eating but also for baking and preserving.